thibaut-neoledge/azure-docs.fr-fr/articles/vpn-gateway/vpn-gateway-bgp-resource-manager-ps.md

 <properties
-   pageTitle="Comment configurer BGP sur des passerelles VPN Azure à l’aide d’Azure Resource Manager et de PowerShell | Microsoft Azure" description="Cet article vous guide dans la configuration de BGP avec des passerelles VPN Azure à l’aide d’Azure Resource Manager et de PowerShell." services="vpn-gateway" documentationCenter="na" authors="yushwang"
+   pageTitle="How to configure BGP on Azure VPN Gateways using Azure Resource Manager and PowerShell | Microsoft Azure" description="This article walks you through configuring BGP with Azure VPN Gateways using Azure Resource Manager and PowerShell." services="vpn-gateway" documentationCenter="na" authors="yushwang"